Sure Dividend

 Farmers & Merchants Bancorp is a locally owned and operated community bank with 32 locations in California.
 Due to its small market cap and its low liquidity, it passes under the radar of most investors.
 F&M Bank has paid uninterrupted dividends for 88 consecutive years and has raised its dividend for 58 consecutive years.

-Net interest income dipped -7% due to a contraction of net interest margin amid higher deposit costs.
-Management remains optimistic for the foreseeable future, as the 23-year high interest rates are likely to continue to support a wide net interest margin.
+Net interest income dipped -3% due to a contraction of net interest margin from 4.28% to 3.91% amid higher deposit costs.
+Management remains optimistic for the foreseeable future, as the bank enjoys one of the widest net interest margins in its sector.

 Click here to download our most recent Sure Analysis report on FMCB (preview of page 1 of 3 shown below):